-As I grow older, I feel that routine becomes increasingly important.
-Whenever I'm overseas I tend to wake up significantly earlier at around 6 to 7am than compared to at home.
-I treasure the moments of making my way to the usual coffee or confectionery place to start the day (regardless or whether it is a working day or the weekend.
+Whenever I am overseas I tend to wake up significantly earlier as compared to being at home.
+I treasure the moments of making my way to the usual coffee or confectionery place to start the day, regardless or whether it is a working day or the weekend.

-Comparatively, Sheung Wan is a lot better, especially when you venture further south of the island and further uphill.
-My favourite place over there is Halfway Coffee which is located along the street selling Chinese antiques.
+Comparatively, Sheung Wan is a lot better, especially when you venture further south of the island (further uphill).
+My go-to place is Halfway Coffee which is located along the street selling Chinese antiques.
 It is frequented by ang mohs (or gweilos at the locals say) and mostly the affluent local community in Hong Kong.

 I haven't tried hiking yet although I have heard much about it but maybe I'll do so towards the end of the year when it's cooler or when I decide to break out of my routine of weekend coffees.